vanqard/passman/README.md

 Now that you have installed the package, you will then need to obtain a ```PasswordManager``` that has been seeded with the appropriate hashing algorithm.
 The PasswordManager class exposes a simple factory method to facilitate this.

 The factory method expects an algorithm identifier (based on the PASSWORD_* constants) and optionally an array of options for that algorithm.
+It is expected that your application will supply these config options by whatever mechanism you would normally employ.

     use Vanqard\PassMan\PasswordManager;